fabandmina/fabandmina.github.io/content/blog/italy.en.md

 ### {{< translate "crossing_the_border" >}}
 {{< score 5 >}}
-We crossed the French border 4 times at the following places:
+We crossed the Italian border 4 times at the following places:
 - The Rio San Luigi
 - Salerno (ferry)
 - Civitavecchia (ferry)